GoddeerisEdouard/MarketplaceNotifier/README.md

 This is basically a while loop which handles every incoming message/payload.

 The monitor service will run and check for new listings every 2 minutes.
-Based on the request urls in the DB, it will check for new listings and process them through the process_listings method in INotifier.
 ## Help

 For any issues, please create an Issue